Ngāti Mutunga: Treaty of Waitangi claims settlement for Taranaki

-In 1926–27 the Sim Commission investigated various Taranaki claims and resolved that wrong had been done and awarded 5000 pounds per annum to be paid.
+In 1926–1927 the Sim Commission investigated various Taranaki claims and resolved that wrong had been done and awarded £5000 per annum to be paid.
 It is claimed that this was paid irregularly during the 1930s economic depression.
-In 2005–06 a Deed of Settlement to settle outstanding Treaty of Waitangi issues was signed by Ngāti Mutunga after being endorsed by 95% of those Ngāti Mutunga eligible to vote.
+In 2005–2006 a Deed of Settlement to settle outstanding Treaty of Waitangi issues was signed by Ngāti Mutunga after being endorsed by 95% of those Ngāti Mutunga eligible to vote.
 This settlement awarded $14.9 million and 10 areas of land of cultural significance to Ngāti Mutunga.

 Treaty of Waitangi claims settlement for Chatham Islands

 On 25 November 2022, Ngāti Mutunga o Wharekauri and the New Zealand Government/Crown signed an "agreement in principle" for settlement of historical Treaty of Waitangi claims.
 The Crown acknowledged that it had failed to consult the iwi/tribe during its annexation of the Chathams Islands in 1842.
 The "agreement in principle" includes a financial redress of NZ$13 million, the option to transfer culturally significant lands to the iwi as "cultural redress," and shared redress between the iwi and Moriori.